How to Measure and Improve Content Quality Using AI

 We analyze web data to build knowledge graphs, similar to the Google knowledge graph.
 Knowledge graphs enable marketers to determine what relevant topics to write about and how to write about each topic comprehensively.

-Then, by comparing the knowledge graphs (the ideal set of topics) against a site's content inventory, we build prioritized content plans that help marketers make better decisions on where to spend their time.
+Then, by comparing the knowledge graphs (the ideal set of topics) against their site's content inventory, we build prioritized content plans that help marketers make better decisions on where to spend their time and resources.
 As a result, marketers are empowered to build engaging content consistently and at scale.

 What do you see as the limitations of artificial intelligence as it exists today?